 1- oversensitivity to criticism

-2- a propensity to perceive oneself as being criticised, even when this is not the case
+2- a propensity to perceive oneself as being criticized, even when this is not the case

 3- excessive reaction to flattery/’fishing for compliments’ or the opposite, namely having great difficulty accepting compliments/flattery

-4- avoidance of others (due to not feeling good enough/interesting enough/ likeable enough etc to be in their company)
+4- avoidance of others (due to not feeling good enough/interesting enough/likable enough etc to be in their company)

 5- an inability to be a ‘gracious’ loser

-Additionally, the psychologist, Nanka, suggested that that those with an inferiority complex had a tendency to believe/ claim/declare that they are ‘always right’ as well as a habit for always insisting that others agree with them.
+Additionally, the psychologist, Nanka, suggested that those with an inferiority complex had a tendency to believe/ claim/declare that they are ‘always right’ as well as a habit of always insisting that others agree with them.

 The Compounding Effect Of Depression:

-The idea has also been put forward that there can be subconscious reasons or ulterior momotives why we criticise ourselves in ways often associated with having an inferiority complex.
+The idea has also been put forward that there can be subconscious reasons or ulterior motives why we criticize ourselves in ways often associated with having an inferiority complex.
 These include:

 1 – to gain sympathy